// alternatives

 • You want your real page as the OG image — no extra templates

-• Your layout uses CSS Grid, complex Tailwind, or custom fonts
+• Your layout uses CSS Grid, complex TailwindCSS, or custom fonts

 • You need one template to work across every page automatically